How much do you charge?

 Why does every local chimney sweep seem to have a different price for a basic sweep?

 Because every chimney sweep in our area is providing a different service.
 There is really no regulation of this industry, and consequently, “professional chimney sweeps” can be anyone from an inexperienced person with hardware store equipment, to a truly experienced and skilled tradesman with specialized tools and equipment.
-I can’t say how anyone else in the valley comes up with their pricing, but we have determined our prices based on our time, expenses, and the fact that we wish to continue on in this business year after year.
-We want our customers to have a sweep for years – not a sweep who disappears.
+I can’t say how anyone else in the valley comes up with their pricing, but we have determined our prices based on our time, expenses, efficiency, and experience.
 We offer thorough, expert service, and we care about your safety.

 How often does a chimney need cleaning?